 - ✓ Read all instructions on the front of the examination paper carefully.
 Answer both questions on the paper. - ✓ Even if you are not sure of the answer write an answer for all questions. - ✓ Check the marks available for each question and allocate your time appropriately i.e. you should work on the basis of approximately "a mark/minute". - ✓ Read all questions carefully to ensure you understand what you are being asked.
 Make sure your response answers the question as fully as possible. - ✓ Make sure you write quickly, but clearly, writing that is not legible (readable) will score no marks. - ✓ Describe if asked to describe something, say what it is or what it is like. - ✓ Explain if asked to explain something, say WHY it is like it is use the 'So What?' method. - ✓ If asked to describe a location, always give a distance from another location on the map provided, and a direction using compass points e.g. N, S, E, W. - ✓ Refer to named places you have studied whenever possible. - ✓ Even if not asked, always use figures in your answer if you can, particularly if being asked to describe trends in graphs or tables including figures.
-Be precise with figures. - ✓ Key skills should include: - o annotation of images - o map skills - o collection of geographical data - o numerical skills e.g. mean, mode, median, interquartile range, frequency and percentage calculations. - ✓ Make sure you refer to the correct maps/diagrams/images that are referred to in the question. - ✓ Use the evidence provided (photographs, maps, tables, diagrams, opinions, news articles) as it is there to be used and to help you and remember to ask and answer: - 1.
+Be precise with figures. - ✓ Key skills should include: - $\circ$ annotation of images - $\circ \quad \text{map skills} \quad$ - $\circ \quad \text{collection of geographical data}$ - numerical skills e.g. mean, mode, median, interquartile range, frequency and percentage calculations. - ✓ Make sure you refer to the correct maps/diagrams/images that are referred to in the question. - ✓ Use the evidence provided (photographs, maps, tables, diagrams, opinions, news articles) as it is there to be used and to help you and remember to ask and answer: - 1.
 What does it show? - 2.
 What can I infer from the evidence? (what does it suggest?) - 3.
 What else do I know about similar issues/places? - 4.
 Is it typical/atypical (not typical)?
 How does it compare to places I've studied? - 5.
 What doesn't it show you that you might also want/need to know? - ✓ In Part C of Components 2 and 3, you will be asked to make a decision/solve a problem about a place and how it should be managed/developed for the future.
-Ensure that in the final report you write you explain fully why you chose your option (there is no correct answer!). - ✓ Try to say how your choice is good for the short and long term, why it is more sustainable (socially, economically and environmentally, see diagram right) than the other options (compare them directly and explain why your choice is more sustainable than the ones you rejected), how it would affect different specific groups or people and how it can be sustainable for the future.
+Ensure that in the final report you write you explain fully why you chose your option (there is no correct answer!).
+On Paper 2, you will be asked to say how the choices you make will work well together.
+Make sure you do this, the exam board have said this must be done! - ✓ Try to say how your choice is good for the short and long term, why it is more sustainable (socially, economically and environmentally, see diagram right) than the other options

+(compare them directly and explain why your choice is more sustainable than the ones you rejected), how it would affect different specific groups or people and how it can be sustainable for the future.